Giovanni Portinari

-Giovanni Portinari was an Italian military engineer who served several Tudor monarchs of England.
+Giovanni Portinari (flourished 1526 – 1572) was an Italian military engineer who served several Tudor monarchs of England.
 He is most famous for organising the demolition of Lewes Priory in 1538 on the orders of Thomas Cromwell, the chief minister of King Henry VIII.

 Biography

 Little is known about Portinari's early life, but he was probably born in Florence, which was home to a number of prominent individuals with this surname, such as Beatrice Portinari and Tommaso Portinari.

 He was living in England by 1526, in which year he is recorded as one of the gentlemen pensioners of King Henry VIII (a position he retained until at least 1547), and in February 1537 he was formally naturalised as an English subject.
 Around the same time he further demonstrated his commitment to his new homeland by taking an English wife.